chowdhuryvishal97/springboot-mysql-todo-list/README.md

-# SpringBoot User List app
+# SpringBoot To Do List app

-SpringBoot todo list to showing CRUD operations on MySQL Database.
+- SpringBoot todo list to showing CRUD operations on MySQL Database.
-Stores todo list in MySQL database.
+- Stores todo list in MySQL database.

 ## Requirements